LeZheng/Owl-CL-document/CLHS-doc/3-Evaluation-and-Compilation.md

 也见(See Also):

     Section 3.1 (Evaluation), Section 2.4.3 (Single-Quote), Section 3.2.1 (Compiler Terminology)

 注意(Notes):

     The textual notation 'object is equivalent to (quote object); see Section 3.2.1 (Compiler Terminology).

     Some objects, called self-evaluating objects, do not require quotation by quote.
 However, symbols and lists are used to represent parts of programs, and so would not be useable as constant data in a program without quote.
 Since quote suppresses the evaluation of these objects, they become data rather than program.

-Accessor COMPILER-MACRO-FUNCTION
+### <span id = "">Accessor COMPILER-MACRO-FUNCTION</span>

 语法(Syntax):

     compiler-macro-function name &optional environment => function

     (setf (compiler-macro-function name &optional environment) new-function)

 参数和值(Arguments and Values):

     name---a function name.
     environment---an environment object.
     function, new-function---a compiler macro function, or nil.

 描述(Description):

     Accesses the compiler macro function named name, if any, in the environment.

     A value of nil denotes the absence of a compiler macro function named name.

 示例(Examples): None.